-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS U.S. Dollars in thousands (except share and per share data)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS U.S. Dollars in thousands (except share and per share data) (UNAUDITED)

-NOTE 6 - RELATED PARTIES - TRANSACTIONS
+NOTE 8 - RELATED PARTIES - TRANSACTIONS:

-On July 1, 2008, the Subsidiary entered into a consulting agreement with KNRY Ltd. ("KNRY"), an Israeli company owned by the Company's Chief Executive Officer ("CEO"), whereby the CEO, through KNRY, provides services to the Company (the "Consulting Agreement").
-The Consulting Agreement is terminable by either party upon 60 days written notice.
-The Consulting Agreement provides that KNRY (i) will be paid a gross amount of NIS 50,400 (\$13) per month for the CEO and (ii) will be reimbursed for reasonable expenses incurred in connection with the performance of the Consulting Agreement.
+On July 1, 2008, the Subsidiary entered into two consulting agreements with KNRY Ltd. ("KNRY"), an Israeli company owned by the Chief Scientific Officer (the "CSO"), whereby the Chief Executive Officer (the "CEO") and the CSO, through KNRY, provide services to the Company (the "Consulting Agreements").
+The Consulting Agreements are both terminable by either party upon 140 days prior written notice.
+The Consulting Agreements, as amended, provide that KNRY will be reimbursed for reasonable expenses incurred in connection with performance of the Consulting Agreements and that the monthly consulting fee paid to the CEO and the CSO is NIS 127,570 (\$35) and NIS 80,454 (\$22), respectively.